jank-lang/jank/clojure-cli/README.md

-# Clojure CLI with Jank
+# Clojure CLI with jank

 Clojure CLI can be used as a build tool for jank projects.